If the cellar door does not open ...

 A resilience factor, which you will find again and again in the scientific literature and which is also explicitly meant by causal analysis, is therefore also intelligence.

-But relax: you do not have to be Albert Einstein to do a proper causal analysis.
-Therefore, we do not use the term intelligence, but rather the term "accurate thinking".
+But relax: you don't have to be Albert Einstein to do an accurate causal analysis.
+Therefore we do not use the term intelligence, but rather the term "accurate thinking".

 A thinking that helps us to correctly identify the reasons for setbacks and the associated emotional negative states, and then to let the right actions follow.

 Text as PDF, book or eCourse on the topic or personal advice

 Offline download: Download this text as PDF - Read usage rights, Because we do not automatically submit the title of this text for privacy reasons: When buying in "interests" the title register if support is needed.
 After buying text exclusively Download at this URL (please save).
 Or for a little more directly an entire book or eCourse with this text buy, read on.

 Your eCourse on Demand: Choose your personal eCourse on this or another desired topic, As a PDF download.
 Up to 30 lessons with each 4 learning task + final lesson.
 Please enter the title under "interests".
 Alternatively, we are happy to put together your course for you or offer you a personal regular eMailCourse including supervision and certificate - all further information!